 Professional services include, but are not limited to audit and banking services, equipment and custodial maintenance contracts as well as special one-time consultant service needs.
 Depending on the nature of the service, professional services may be solicited through the bid process or by requests for proposals.
 Contracts for ongoing services shall be rebid every three to six years.

 The Library reserves the right to secure products and services through a request for proposal when that is in the best interests of the Library.
 Requests for proposal shall normally be limited to complex projects, especially those with multiple or unknown ways of accomplishing a certain objective.
 Requests for proposal may involve intellectual property or the quest for new ideas that do not lend themselves to traditional bidding.
 In general, the Library shall advertise requests for proposals in the same manner as bids, however the Library shall reserve more latitude in considering low price as the primary indicator of acceptance.

-Purchases over $500 require the approval of the Assistant Director for Buildings and Finance.
-The exception is for previously bid items, commodity items and supplies for which uniformity is crucial, or computer equipment which exists on a local or wide area network.
+Purchases over $5,000 require the approval of the Director or his/her designee.
+This does not apply to the purchase of materials for the library collection.
+It also excludes previously bid items, commodity items and supplies for which uniformity is crucial, or computer equipment which exists on a local or wide area network.